-- 1969 Voters approve \$710,000 sixyear sewage disposal general obligation bond issue. - 1987 Sewer Capital Fund established for future sewer treatment plant expansion and sewer system capital improvements. - 1992 April 1992, City Council passes Resolution 1992 - 14 authorizing the use of bond revenues to pay for preincurred expenses for the wastewater treatment facility.
-This resolution allows the City to re-pay expenses incurred prior to sewer revenue bond issuance. - 1992

-August 1992, City Council passes Resolution 1992 - 28 authorizing the issuance of revenue bonds for the purpose of financing the acquisition, construction, installation, and equipping of facilities for the City's wastewater management program.
+- 1969 Voters approve \$710,000 sixvear sewage disposal general obligation bond issue. - 1987 Sewer Capital Fund established for future sewer treatment plant expansion and sewer system capital improvements. - 1992 April 1992, City Council passes Resolution 1992 - 14 authorizing the use of bond revenues to pay for preincurred expenses for the wastewater treatment facility.
+This resolution allows the City to re-pay expenses incurred prior to sewer revenue bond issuance. - 1992 August 1992, City Council passes Resolution 1992 - 28 authorizing the issuance of revenue bonds for the purpose of financing the acquisition, construction, installation, and equipping of facilities for the City's wastewater management program.

-- 1993 - December 1993, \$10,121,020 State of Oregon Bond Bank, Special Public Works Fund (SPWF) 20-year Loan to partially fund a new water reclamation facility. - 1994 January 1994, City Council passes Resolution 1994 - 01 for the purpose of providing a comprehensive framework for the issuance of revenue bonds.
-This resolution establishes the debt service bond covenants that require City Council to maintain sewer rates at adequate levels to operate and maintain the sewer system, pay debt service, and maintain a specified level of cash operating and debt service reserves. - 1994 February 1994, \$28,560,000 Sewerage System Revenue 20-Year Bonds issuance to complete funding the new Water Reclamation Facility, Raw Sewage Pump Station, and significant sewer system improvements.
+- 1993 December 1993, \$10,121,020 State of Oregon Bond Bank, Special Public Works Fund (SPWF) 20-vear Loan to partially fund a new water reclamation facility. - January 1994, City Council passes Resolution 1994 - 01 for the purpose of providing a comprehensive framework for the issuance of revenue bonds.
+This resolution establishes the debt service bond covenants that require City Council to maintain sewer rates at adequate levels to operate and maintain the sewer system, pay debt service, and maintain a specified level of cash operating and debt service reserves. - February 1994, \$28,560,000 Sewerage System Revenue 20-Year Bonds issuance to complete funding the new Water Reclamation Facility.
+Raw Sewage Pump Station, and significant sewer system improvements.

-- 1995 New Water Reclamation Facility and Raw Sewage Pump Station complete. - 1996 Major repair and replacement of Cozine Trunk Line and Pump Station complete. - 2000 July 2000, \$3,590,000 State of Oregon Bond Bank Water/ Wastewater 10-Year Loan to continue funding significant sewer system improvements. - 2000 Spending reaches an estimated \$54 million on the WRF construction, pump station improvements, and collection system repairs. - 2001 Evans Street Sewer Reconstruction Project complete. - 2002 High School Basin Sewer Reconstruction Project complete. - 2003 Three Mile Lane Pump Station #1 Replacement Project complete.
+- Major repair and replacement

+- July 2000, \$3,590,000 State of Oregon Bond Bank Water/ Wastewater 10-Year Loan to

+- estimated \$54 million on the

+2003 Three Mile Lane Pump Station #1 Replacement Project complete.

-- 2004 February 2004, \$23,6980,000 10-year refinancing of remaining 1993 SPWF Loan and 1994 Sewer Revenue Bonds saving sewer ratepayers ~\$2,200,000. - 2004 May 2004, City completes 2004 Sewer Rate Equity Review and City Council passes Resolution 2004 - 13 revising sewer user fees and sewer SDCs - rates set to achieve \$7.5 million capital reserve in 10 years for future Water Reclamation Facility expansion. - 2005 Three Mile Lane Trunk Sewer Replacement Project is completed, removing the Three Mile Lane #2 Pump-Station from service. - 2006 The City Council adopted a new sanitary sewer system development charge rate of \$2,808 per equivalent dwelling unit. - 2007 The City Council adopted a new sanitary sewer system development charge rate of \$2,870 per equivalent dwelling unit.
+- 2004 May 2004, City completes 2004 Sewer Rate Equity Review and City Council passes Resolution 2004 13 revising sewer user fees and sewer SDCs rates set to achieve \$7.5 million capital reserve in 10 years for future Water Reclamation Facility expansion. - 2005 Three Mile Lane Trunk Sewer Replacement Project is completed, removing the Three Mile Lane #2 Pump-Station from service. - 2006 The City Council adopted a new sanitary sewer system development charge rate of \$2,808 per equivalent dwelling unit. - 2007 The City Council adopted a new sanitary sewer system development charge rate of \$2,870 per equivalent dwelling unit.

 - 2009 DEQ approves the WRF Facilities Plan. - 2009 The Elm Street Sewer Rehabilitation Project was completed. - 2010 The Saylor's Addition and High School Basin Sewer Rehabilitation projects were completed. - 2012 The Downtown Basin Sewer Rehabilitation project was completed. - 2013 Design work begins for the expansion of the WRF - 2016 Construction of the WRF Expansion is completed.
-The final project cost of ~\$13million was ~ \$2.5-million less than the project estimate included in the adopted 2010 Wastewater Treatment Facilities master plan.
+The final project cost of ~\$13-million was ~\$2.5-million less than the project estimate included in the adopted 2010 Wastewater Treatment Facilities master plan.
 The City was awarded a "2016 Project of the Year" award by the Oregon Chapter of the American Public Works Association (OR APWA) for the project work.

-- 2020 The 12th Street Sanitary Sewer Rehabilitation Project was completed. - 2020 Design Work begins for the Biosolids Storage and Grit System Expansion Project. - 2021 Emergency Stand-by Generators are installed at the Water Reclamation Facility and Raw Sewage Pump Station.
+- 2020 The 12th Street Sanitary Sewer Rehabilitation Project was completed.

+- 2020 Design Work begins for the Biosolids Storage and Grit System Expansion Project.

+- 2021 Emergency Stand-by

+Generators are installed at

+the Water Reclamation

+Facility and Raw Sewage

+Pump Station.